JumanaCS/JumanaCS/README.md

 - 🐚 Attending The University of New Orleans (Graduating May 2025)
 - ☁️ Majoring in Computer Science
 - 🧸 Currently Learning - Mobile App Development (React-Native & JSX)
 - 🎧 Presenting a mobile app at InnovateUNO with my team in November!
+- 🥛 Take a stroll through my repos to see what I'm working on

 - 🍦 I’m interested in furthering my knowledge in web and mobile application development